Tayside

 • Fair o'Blair 25-29 Allan St Blairgowrie PH10 6AB Telephone(01250) 871890

-Please note that since the recent 30% increase in statutory Minimum Unit Pricing of Alcohol, Wetherspoon pubs may not accept the full value of CAMRA Vouchers for some lower-priced real ales.
+Please note that since the September 1994 increase of 30% in statutory Minimum Unit Pricing of Alcohol, Wetherspoon pubs may not accept the full value of CAMRA Vouchers at various times, for some lower-priced cask ales.

 • Broughty Ferry